 - Listen to music.
 People who have lost other memories can often still remember the lyrics to their favorite song.
-So break out tunes form your loved one’s hay-day and hum, sing or dance along.
+So play some tunes from your loved one's hay-day and hum, sing or dance along.

 No matter how you choose to spend the day, enjoying Valentine's Day with your loved one is sure to strengthen the bond you share.
 Tear open your box of Sweethearts and use some of these ideas to send the message that you care this Valentine's Day.